Welcome to the VarSeq VSClinical AMP Tutorial!

 This will finalize the project and will not allow any changes to be made without first revoking the report freeze.
 This concept is reiterated with a follow-up dialog that makes sure the user want to finalize, so select Confirm Sign Out.

-Next, click on the word icon below the Saved Exports of Report section so we can render a Word format report document.
+Next, click on the plus sign next to the Report Exports section and select New Word Export so we can render a Word format report document.
 Now we need to generate a new report template.
 To do so, click on the blue +New Report Template button.
 From the Copy System Template dropdown, choose Cancer Report Template V2.docx, name the new template AMP Tutorial, and click Create.

 Now that the report template is defined click the Render icon to generate the final report.